ami-iit/ws_locomotion-manipulation/README.md

 [Back to the outline](#outline)

 ## Agenda
+Workshop room: REP The Studio
+REP = Birmingham Repertory Theatre, LoB = Library of Birmingham.
+These are adjacent buildings with an interior path between them.

 |     Time     |           Speaker         |               Talk title            |       Topic      |
 | :-----------:| :-----------------------: | :--------------------------------:  | :---------------:|